DIY

 A = 3.14 x r2

 Example: Circle’s radius (r) is 10 feet.
-Multiply the known 3.14
+Multiply the known 3.14 by the radius squared.

 Thus: